jeremite/jeremite.github.io/_posts/2019-04-03-NaiveBayes Logistic Text Classifier.md

 ---
 layout: post
-title:  "NaiveBayes Logistic Text Classifier"
+title:  "NLP - Text Classifier"
 date:   2019-04-23
 excerpt: "A combined model used to classify a submitted question as sincere or insincere"
 project: true